 When deciding to place new material over old, such as foam board and stucco over wood siding, it’s important to ensure all the material stays dry and that all potential leaking be minimized.

 Air pockets can be an advantage or a disadvantage when installing new siding over old.
 Air acts as an insulator in most cases but air movement and moisture can lead to condensation.
 The Green Building Advisor website states the following in regards to foam insulation used on exterior walls:

 In a cold climate during the heating season, moisture vapor inside a building is driven outward into exterior walls.
 When it reaches a surface that’s below the dew point, the vapor condenses into a liquid.
 That surface is typically the back side of the exterior sheathing.

-Using a moisture barrier can remedy these issue.
+Using a moisture barrier can remedy this issue.
 If you’re in a southern location that doesn’t experience cold winter temperatures you won’t have to worry too much about condensation.

 A large porch or deck is another top choice for an exterior mobile home remodel.